-When you visit a barber for the first time, it's common for them to cut your hair shorter than you may be used to.
+When you visit a barbershop for the first time, it's common for them to cut your hair shorter than you may be used to.
 This may be frustrating for some, but there are several reasons why barbers do this.

 First and foremost, cutting your hair shorter on the first visit allows the barber to assess the condition and texture of your hair.
 It's important for them to know how your hair behaves and responds to cutting in order to properly style and maintain it in the future.
 By cutting off a bit of length, they can see how your hair falls and how it will look after a trim.